 There is no perfect answer here, but there are some very good responses and some very bad responses.
 The most important thing you want your advisor to have is a well-thought-out, evidence-based process.
 If they sound like they are “winging it” or start discussing their stellar market performance when you ask this question, run for the hills!

 Advisors simply don’t have the time to be your household CFO and be great stock-pickers.
-Great advisors understand that the key to success lies in first understanding the required returns you need to accomplish your specific goals.
-If those returns seem to have a reasonable margin of safety (considering historical return profiles for a well-diversified portfolio) then — and only then — are they able to pick the right mix of assets that strives to deliver YOUR required rate of return, with the minimum portfolio risk possible.
+Great advisors understand that the key to success is understanding the required returns to accomplish your goals.
+If those returns seem to have a reasonable margin of safety (considering historical return profiles for a well-diversified portfolio), then — and only then — can they pick the right mix of assets that strives to deliver YOUR required rate of return with the minimum portfolio risk possible.

-A good indicator of a financial advisor’s expertise is whether they have past experience helping other, similar clients.
-If they fumble over the answer or if they don’t provide clear examples, then this could be an indicator that they are not familiar with working with clients who have similar needs to you.
-This is obviously a big deal.
+A good indicator of a financial advisor’s expertise is whether they have experience helping other similar clients.
+If they fumble over the answer or don’t provide clear examples, this could indicate that they are not familiar with working with clients with similar needs.

-Knowing where you stand financially is important, and you want an advisor who keeps you in the loop along the way.
+Knowing where you stand financially is important, and you want an advisor who keeps you in the loop.

 Ask questions like: